augustine0890/go-go/Projects/recipes/note.md

 - JWTs (JSON Web Tokens)
   - `go get github.com/dgrijalva/jwt-go`
 - Sign-in using a username/password --> valid <---> JWT token.
 The client will use the JWT token in future request (`Authorization` header)

+# Client sessions and cookies
+- Session cookies allow users to be recognized within an application without having to authenticate.
+Without cookies, every time you issue an API request, the server will treat you like a completely new visitor.
+- Gin middleware for session
+  - `go get github.com/gin-contrib/sessions`
+-